kailash-manasarovar/statement/docs/timeline/2026/may.md

 - And I was telling him about how I was completely stateless, in danger in most places in the world so living in my car until the money runs out and then I dunno.
 - And then I thought, bingo, *Hey, you could sign me off, then I'd have three meals a day and a bed, and I can spend the rest of my life gardening".
 - Brilliant, I thought.
-- And then he said, *No, no, you can't have any sharp implements", and I was dismayed for being misdiagnosed, and because my plan wouldn't work out at all.
+- And then he said, *No, no, you can't have any sharp implements" with a mean expression; and I was dismayed he had misdiagnosed me, and because my plan wouldn't work out at all, and it was a surprising retort.
-- Perhaps I'll do crime instead; I could start up a little healing circle in cell block H once they caught me, which I'd be intending.
-Could get famous.
-- Yeah, you wouldn't want to set up something that annoyed the docs in case they McMurphy'ed you although my guess is I'd be rubbish at crime.
-- I'm not joking about my life being no fun at all though.
-- One wonders if, while no-one cares about the porn-gangs destroying the world, populations of porn-gang targets (we must be in the millions by now) and of course Spain's honey-trap targets who cannot rely on healthcare and assume basic human rights, will drift away from society and form liminal-space communities as we have been, essentially, told we don't exist, that our lives don't matter.
-Seems a reasonable view into the future...
-- God reminds me that even if it is no fun at all; I have felt far worse for more inconsequential things, so that's good.
+- Would they have done that to me if I'd agreed to move to Texas?

 ## Putting my hands to my head while sleeping